kyverno/chainsaw/.release-notes/main.md

 - Fixed `command` and `script` log output when multiple sections are present
 - Fixed delete timeout used instead of cleanup timeout
+- Return an error if a test dir is not accessible

 ## ✨ UI changes ✨